MENTAL HEALTH AND WELLNESS FOR VETERANS

 Treatment for Co-Occurring Substance Abuse

 Additionally, co-occurring substance abuse disorders can be difficult to diagnose.
 Substance abuse can cover up or exacerbate mental health disorder symptoms, making it hard to tell which symptoms are caused by which illnesses.
 This makes it difficult to properly treat both the substance abuse and the mental health disorder.

 At Solara Mental Health, we understand that a clear diagnosis is vital to recovery from co-occurring substance abuse disorders.
 With a clear diagnosis comes a treatment plan that can fully address the co-occurring illnesses and build the foundation for a lasting recovery.
 Our mental health treatment center’s carefully supervised drug and alcohol-free space provides a safe area away from the day-to-day stressors and habits that can trigger substance abuse.
 This is an important first step in the healing process.

 Our expert psychiatric clinicians will use a variety of therapeutic modalities to address symptoms and their underlying causes, allowing the patient to develop and practice skills that can be carried into everyday life after the program.
-Through this, clients can begin to heal from past pain and move forward with lives that are stable, joyful and free.
+Through this, veterans can begin to heal from past pain and move forward with lives that are stable, joyful and free.

 Contact us now to start the healing process.